hello2021worldsuper/techpagesupport/technology2019questions.md

 Artificial intelligence, brain-computer interface software research possible reveal the effect of EEG <br>
 protection on human brain and activity health. <br>
 There are lot investment cooperation possibilities for this kind of medical value.<br>
-possible take time to explain, contact for detail?<br>
 refer------https://store.neurosky.com/collections/apps<br>
 <br>
 1.5】 Contact of lawyers and official email confirmation?<br>